Sharaal/screeps.com/develop/README.md

   - next if the energy of the creep is full
   - harvest if there is no more dropped energy

+- harvestEnergyContainer: Search the next container with energy available, move to it and draw energy
+  - next if the energy of the creep is full
+  - harvest if there is no more energy in a container

 - harvestEnergyStorage: Search the next storage with energy available, move to it and draw energy
   - next if the energy of the creep is full